idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

 scalar variables integrated over the surface of a non-conforming interface (mortar surface).
 As usual, this piece of physics is referred to as the "residual" and is evaluated at integration quadrature points along that interface.
-To implement your own physics in MOOSE, you create your own kernel by subclassing the MOOSE `MortarScalarBase` class.
+To implement your own physics in MOOSE, you create your own mortar constraint by subclassing the MOOSE `MortarScalarBase` class.

 The Mortar scalar augmentation system supports the use of [!ac](AD) for residual calculations, as such there are two options for creating field-scalar coupling objects: